 One of the charges of ICSA committees and networks is to encourage ICSA members to present programs to professional associations and religious, educational, and civic organizations.
 If you have ideas for such programs, you should contact ICSA or the appropriate committee chair.

 To develop local networks we plan to organize regional events at which ICSA members may present.
 If you have ideas for local events, please contact ICSA.

 ICSA has two periodical to which members (and nonmembers) may make submissions:

 ICSA Today (IT) - a magazine that has much flexibility with regard to types of submissions.
 In addition to articles on a variety of subjects and styles (popular, professional, column), ICSA Today publishes poetry and art.
-See author guidelines in the sample for details.
-Access Sample
+Author guidelines.
+Sample issue.

 International Journal on Coercion, Abuse, and Manipulation (IJCAM) is an academic journal open to submissions that adhere to academic standards.
 Submissions are peer reviewed.